 MCB Resources Limited ("MCB") is a copper/gold exploration company, previously active on the Pacific island of Bougainville.
 The Company has a residual holding of 500,000 ordinary shares in MCB.
 MCB has experienced intractable problems with resuming its exploration activity and, its listing on the ASX was cancelled on 26 February 2021 because it had failed to pay its annual listing fee.
-Accordingly, full provision has been made in these financial statements against the £28,000 at which these shares were previously reflected in the Company's balance sheet.
+Accordingly, a full provision was made against the investment value of these shares.